This Article is a repost from ArtPulse.Â http://artpulsemagazine.com/art-vs-real-estate-gentrification-and-urban-artistic-scenes

 - 20. Timothy Williams, â€œCities Mobilize to Help Those Threatened by Gentrification,â€ The New York Times, March 3 2014.

 James Lough teaches nonfiction writing at the Savannah College of Art and Design in the writing department, which he formerly directed.His book This Ainâ€™t No Holiday Inn: Down and Out at the Chelsea Hotel 1980-1995 was published by Schaffner Press in 2013.
-He is also the author of Spheres of Awareness (University Press of America, 2009) and Sites of Insight (University Press of Colorado, 2003), as well as over 70 articles, essays and short stories.If you love Soul Of Miami, please consider leaving a testimonial.
+He is also the author of Spheres of Awareness (University Press of America, 2009) and Sites of Insight (University Press of Colorado, 2003), as well as over 70 articles, essays and short stories.Thank you for using Soul Of Miami!